tokenized/docs/concepts-messaging.md

 - Public (cleartext) messages
 - And many other types

 Message actions do not, generally, involve a smart contract and only serve to record communication data to the blockchain.
-The message action format is standardised to ensure that any wallets which follow the Tokenized protocol will be able to identify, parse and categorize messages.
+The message action format is standardised to ensure that any wallets which follow the Tokenized Protocol will be able to identify, parse and categorize messages.
 A message may be sent to many addresses at once by appending multiple outputs to the transaction which contains the Message action.

 ![Message action](https://raw.githubusercontent.com/tokenized/docs/master/images/message-action.svg?sanitize=true "Message action") {.frame .centered .padded}

-There are 4 Message types currently defined in the Tokenized protocol:
+There are 4 Message types currently defined in the Tokenized Protocol:

 - Public message: Message #0002 - A generic public message or public announcement.
 Sent to an address(es).
 Can be used for an official issuer announcement.